How to photograph a self-portrait.

 - Don’t choose difficult poses, locations or props that require a lot of interaction.
 It is painful and annoying to get up and down and run back and forth to check pose and exposure on the back of your camera.
 My thighs often hurt for a few days after.
 Start simple.

 - If you’re doing all this publicly, prepare to be stared at and look stupid to everyone.
 I gotta tell you though, after years of stressing about how I look, shooting self-portraits has made me way less self-conscious.
-It’s surprisingly easy to become the character in your story (even if you practically failed acting at school.)
+It’s surprisingly easy to become the character in your story.

 And that, dear readers, is how you graduate from a selfie taker to a self-portrait maker while getting in some practice to be the world’s best photographer.
 And if you just want a killer Facebook photo, no one ever has to know you took it yourself.
 (Although the compliments are generally better if you admit it.)